Dutch Brigade (Peninsular War): Ocaña and counter-guerrilla warfare

 After the battle of Almonacid there was a pause in the hostilities which the Dutch Brigade sorely needed.
 In October 1809, Chassé reported to the army command in The Hague that the brigade had lost nine officers and 815 men.
-But, after the reinforcements of early 1809, there was no prospect of additional manpower.
+However, after the reinforcements of early 1809, there was no prospect of additional manpower.
 On the contrary, the Netherlands itself was involved in war due to the British landing in Zeeland, and King Louis demanded the recall of the brigade to help defend the Fatherland.
 The French supreme command refused.
-The Dutch brigade could not be released; the Kingdom of Holland would have to take care of its own defense.
-The Dutch army command at home, informed by private letters from officers in the brigade, had become rather dissatisfied with Chassé's policies and his "lack of firmness" in the face of French attempts to disperse the several units of the brigade.
+The Dutch Brigade could not be released; the Kingdom of Holland would have to take care of its own defense.
+The Dutch army command at home, informed by private letters from officers in the brigade, had become dissatisfied with Chassé's policies and his "lack of firmness" in the face of French attempts to disperse the several units of the brigade.
 According to Minister of War Krayenhoff, this lack of resolve was, to a large extent, responsible for the low state of fitness of the brigade as many sick and wounded were lost to the brigade for all practical purposes.
 In February 1809 Krayenhoff had already warned that about 400 men had "disappeared" in this way.
 Chassé defended himself against the reproaches by pointing out that the King himself had ordered him to obey the French orders.
 In addition he asked for understanding of the difficult circumstances under which he had to work: supplies were lacking; clothing, shoes and medications were not available; and weakened soldiers were unable to keep up with the marching tempo.
-Chassé asked rhetorically: "Which barbarian would lash these exhausted men forward?"
-He also pointed out that the German units of the division-Leval were even more depleted.
+Asking rhetorically, "Which barbarian would lash these exhausted men forward?"
+Chassé also pointed out that the German units of Leval's division were even more depleted.

 The pause in hostilities lasted only a few weeks.
-General the Duke del Parque managed to defeat General Marchand at Tamames on 18 October 1809, and this made the Spanish Central Junta overconfident.
+The Duke Del Parque defeated General Marchand at Tamames on 18 October 1809, and this made the Spanish Central Junta overconfident.
 They directed General Areizaga to march on Madrid from La Mancha with his army of 50,000.
 The French could not allow this, and on 9 November Marshal Soult ordered Polish hussars, reinforced by the horse artillery of Captain Trip, to occupy the town of Ocaña.
 On the way, at Dosbarrios, they met the Spanish cavalry and a fierce firefight ensued.
 The Poles and Dutchmen won, but the event was worrisome enough to the French command that it ordered all available units across the Tagus to stem the Spanish advance.